alexi/eip-5050/ReadMe.md

 ## Abstract

-This standard defines a broadly applicable action messaging protocol for the transmission of arbitrary, user-initiated actions between contracts and tokens.
-Shared state contracts provide arbitration and settlement of the action process.
+This standard defines a broadly applicable action messaging protocol for the transmission of arbitrary, user-initiated actions between tokens.
+Modular statefulness is achieved with parameterized state contracts that can provide arbitration and settlement of the action process.

 ## Motivation